EsviCodes/get-equally-paid-game-client/README.md

 ## Features
 - Home Page with equal pay facts in the Netherlands
-- Check the value of a banknote (works for 5 euro, 10 euro, 20 euro, 1 dollar, and neutral position) with machine learning
+- Check the value of a banknote (works for 5 euro, 10 euro, 20 euro, 1 dollar, and neutral position) with machine learning. **NOTE** The machine is a new student and needs to learn a lot.
+It might be a bit shy, so don't beat it up when it makes mistakes ;-)
 - Game to re-enact working life (based on classic Snake Game)
 - Link to magazine with information to close the gender pay gap (target group: Dutch employers)